Georgina Haig: Career

 In her first year out of drama school Haig landed roles in two Australian feature films, Wasted on the Young and Road Train.
 She secured a recurring guest role in two seasons of the crime drama Underbelly.
 From 2009 to 2010 she also starred in the children's television series The Elephant Princess.

-In 2010 she won a Best Actress Scream Festival award for her performance in thriller Crawl.
+In 2010 Haig won a Best Actress Scream Festival award for her performance in thriller Crawl.
 She was considered for the role of Andromeda in the film Wrath of the Titans alongside several other actresses.
 The part ultimately went to Rosamund Pike.
 Haig was also considered for the role of Gwen Stacy in the 2012 film The Amazing Spider-Man, but lost the part to Emma Stone.

 In 2012, she appeared in the internationally acclaimed Australian film The Sapphires, and made several guest appearances on the American FOX science-fiction series Fringe, as Henrietta "Etta" Bishop.
 She appeared in Dance Academy and had a guest role in an episode of comedy series A Moody Christmas.

 Haig started 2013 with work on the sketch comedy show The Elegant Gentleman's Guide to Knife Fighting, playing a variety of characters.
 She then secured the lead role of Lee Anne Marcus in the CBS legal drama Reckless, where she played a police officer caught up in corruption at the Charleston, South Carolina Police Department.
 During that year she played the rock journalist Paula Yates in the miniseries INXS: Never Tear Us Apart, and defense lawyer Jasmine in the black comedy The Mule.

 She worked with Australian comedian Lawrence Leung and husband Josh Mapleston on ABC Australia's farcical kung-fu comedy Maximum Choppage in 2014.
 Later that year she secured the much coveted role of Queen Elsa in the fourth season of Once Upon a Time.

 In July 2015, Haig was cast in Syfy futuristic pilot Incorporated, but the role was later recast with Allison Miller.
 In November 2015, it was announced that Haig would have a recurring role alongside Bradley Cooper and Jake McDorman in the first season of CBS' crime drama Limitless.
 She starred as Annabel in Childhood's End, a Syfy three-part miniseries, based on a story by Arthur C. Clarke.
 In March 2016, she was cast as the female lead in The CW's Untitled Mars Project pilot.

-In March 2020, it was announced Haig will replace Jessica Marais as Rachel Rafter in the upcoming series, Back to the Rafters, a sequel series to Packed to the Rafters.
+In March 2020, it was announced Haig would replace Jessica Marais as Rachel Rafter in Back to the Rafters, a sequel series to Packed to the Rafters.
+She played Emilia on Netflix's Snowpiercer but was unable to complete her story due to the COVID-19 pandemic.

+In 2022 Haig played Iros Vos in Netlifx Archive 81 and played alongside David Dastmalchian in Colin and Cameran Cairns' Late Night with the Devil.

+Her debut short film Ashes was made in 2023 and was honoured with an AACTA nomination for best short film.